|IB Information · School profile|

 The IB Mathematics HL course caters for students with a good background in mathematics who are competent in a range of analytical and technical skills.
 The majority of these students will be expecting to include mathematics as a major component of their university studies, either as a subject in its own right or within courses such as physics, engineering and technology.
 Others may take this subject because they have a strong interest in mathematics and enjoy meeting its challenges and engaging with its problems.
 The nature of the subject is such that it focuses on developing important mathematical concepts in a comprehensible, coherent and rigorous way.
 This is achieved by means of a carefully balanced approach.
 Students are encouraged to apply their mathematical knowledge to solving problems set in a variety of meaningful contexts.
 Development of each topic should feature justification and proof of results.
 Students embarking on this course should expect to develop insight into mathematical form and structure, and should be intellectually equipped to appreciate the links between concepts in different topic areas.
 They should also be encouraged to develop the skills needed to continue their mathematical growth in other learning environments.

-Normally, at the school the students are graded on the nationally accepted 10-grade scale.
-Students are awarded grades for oral and written activities, projects, experimental work, etc. in the course of a semester.
-At the end of each semester, they are given the grade average (or semester grade) in each subject.
+Students are graded on the 7-grade scale, where 7 is the highest grade.
+Grades are awarded for oral and written activities, projects, experimental work, etc. in the course of a semester.
+At the end of each semester, students are given the grade average (or semester grade) in each subject.
 At the end of a school year, students are given final grades which are averages of semester and school exam grades.

 In all subjects, at least some of the assessment is carried out following the requirements of the IB diploma programme.
 Internal assessment is conducted by teachers, who mark individual pieces of work produced as part of a course of study.
 The grading system is criterion based, and assessment criteria applied are established by the IBO.
 Internal assessment grades are externally moderated and make up from 20 to 30 per cent of the final examination grade.
-Examples of this kind of assessment include oral exercises (in language subjects), essays, projects, student portfolios, class presentations, practical laboratory work, mathematical investigations.
+Examples of this kind of assessment include oral exercises and class presentations (in language subjects), essays, portfolios, practical laboratory work, mathematical investigations, etc.

-Some assessment tasks are conducted and overseen by teachers without the restrictions of examination conditions, but are then marked externally by examiners.
-Examples include world literature assignments for Group 1 subjects (Literature and Language and Literature), a written task for language B, an essay for Theory of Knowledge and an Extended Essay.
+Some assessment tasks are conducted and supervised by teachers without the restrictions of examination conditions, but are then marked externally by examiners.
+Examples include written tasks for Languages A and B, an essay for Theory of Knowledge and an Extended Essay.

 To be admitted as IB Diploma candidates, students must have completed basic secondary education and have to pass entrance exams arranged at Vilnius Lyceum.